 If these tests indicate that the donor candidate is medically eligible, the transplant coordinator presents the information gained through testing to the Transplant Committee.
 If test results indicate that a living donation is appropriate for donor and recipient, presurgical testing begins.

-These donors are adults or children who have become critically ill (often due to an accidental injury) and will not survive.
+Deceased-donor organ donation is the process of donating an organ, or part of an organ, at the time of the donor’s death.
 If the donor is an adult, he or she may have agreed to be an organ donor before becoming ill.
 Parents or spouses can also agree to donate a relative's organs.
 Most transplanted organs still come from deceased donors.

 The United Network for Organ Sharing (UNOS), a service under contract to the U.S. Department of Health and Human Services, determines the availability of organs from deceased donors.

-To lean more about organ donation, please visit the Center for Organ Recovery and Education (CORE).
+To learn more about deceased organ donation, please visit the Center for Organ Recovery and Education (CORE).